11/05/2024

 Intellect

 A cousin of mine who’s deeply involved in education once told me how brains develop in early childhood.
 We all begin with billions of disconnected neurons that begin to make connections as they are needed.
 This goes on for the first 4-6 years of life, at which point the brain starts pruning those that aren’t being used because it’s too inefficient to maintain those unused neurons.
-Mary Trump, Donald Trump’s niece and a PhD psychologist, has argued this same process may have been short-circuited in her uncle thanks to his mother’s cold indifference, literally leaving him with an under-developed brain.
-One may dismiss this as family disharmony.
-However, Dr. Justin Frank, the author of psychological studies of both George W. Bush and Barack Obama, also noted in his book Trump on the Couch, intellectual deficiencies and psychological needs in Donald Trump that are often the result of maternal neglect in infancy and which often manifest themselves in ways that “involve lying, exaggerating, and feigning certainty about things they do not comprehend” (Page 146).
+Mary Trump, Donald Trump’s niece and a PhD psychologist, has argued the neural connection process may have been short-circuited in her uncle thanks to his mother’s cold indifference, literally leaving him with an under-developed brain.
+One may dismiss this as simple family disharmony.
+However, consistent with Mary Trump's diagnosis, Dr. Justin Frank, the author of psychological studies of both George W. Bush and Barack Obama, noted in his book Trump on the Couch, intellectual deficiencies and psychological needs in Donald Trump that are often the result of maternal neglect in infancy and which often manifest themselves in ways that “involve lying, exaggerating, and feigning certainty about things they do not comprehend” (Page 146).
 He goes on to describe how children and adults suffering from this subtype of dyslexia are often seen as having thin skin, confusing questions for criticism or attack because they either do not understand the question or lack the depth of knowledge to respond effectively.
 There are countless examples of this behavior, as seen in exchanges with NBC’s Peter Alexander or at a recent NABJ conference

 Further evidence of his limited intellectual capacity are the insults referenced above.
 Unable to formulate a coherent, factual response to those who criticize him, he must resort to insults and name-calling.
 His behavior matches his vocabulary, which has been shown to be that of a 4th grader.
 Interestingly, the late Charles Krauthammer, not only a reliably conservative commentator, but also a Harvard-trained clinical psychiatrist, was not so generous in describing Donald Trump's psyche.
 In a 2016 piece he wrote, “I used to think Trump was an 11-year-old, an undeveloped schoolyard bully.
 I was off by about 10 years.
 His needs are more primitive, an infantile hunger for approval and praise, a craving that can never be satisfied.
 He lives in a cocoon of solipsism where the world outside himself has value — indeed exists — only insofar as it sustains and inflates him.”

 Krauthammer’s comment about a craving that can never be satisfied is insightful.
 In a 1989 Time cover story, a close colleague of Donald Trump’s describes him as a “black hole” which can’t be filled, no matter how hard he tries.
 He goes on to predict that Trump would pursue ever larger deals to try to fill the void, but to no avail.
-Viewed through the lens of the three PhDs above, this person’s take becomes unvarnished evidence backing the juvenile nature of the future president’s psyche.
-And one can't help but wonder if his pursuit of the presidency isn't just that last, desperate grasp for fulfilment predicted by his colleague, or see his angry stream-of-consciousness rally rants as public therapy sessions.
-Trump on the couch.
+Viewed through the lens of the three PhDs above, this person’s take becomes unvarnished evidence backing the under-developed, juvenile nature of the future president’s psyche.
+And one can't help but wonder if his pursuit of the presidency isn't just that last, desperate grasp for fulfilment predicted by his colleague, or help but see his angry stream-of-consciousness rally rants as public therapy sessions.
+Trump on the couch, indeed.

 Of consequence, the neediness in Donald Trump’s mindset - the need for approval, the need to have the biggest crowds, the need to be seen as the smartest - can be exploited by others.
 For proof, look no further than his debate with Kamala Harris, who only needed to question his crowd sizes to get him to go off on a nonsensical rant that ended with him talking about unverified stories of immigrants eating cats and dogs.
 And in a world where every accusation is a confession, where he fears he's been outsmarted, Donald Trump needs to call Harris a “stupid woman” because he needs to convince people not that she is stupid, but that he is not - and because he lacks the intellectual capacity to make his case in any other way.